token-tricksters/deep-learning-nlp/README.md

 #### Experimental Results

 Contrary to our initial expectations, the inclusion of POS and NER tag embeddings did not yield the desired improvements across the three tasks.
-Experimental results indicated that the performance either remained stagnant or even slightly deteriorated compared to the baseline BERT model without tag embeddings.
+Experimental results indicated that the performance either remained stagnant or only slightly improved compared to the baseline BERT model without tag embeddings.

 #### Impact on Training Process